akbartus/Simple-AR/README.md

 * Adding Unity support (Unity WebGL exporter for Simple AR)

 ### **Tech Stack**
-The project is powered by AFrame, Three.js and WebAssembly (Emscripten).
+The library(platform) is powered by AFrame, Three.js and WebAssembly (Emscripten).
 One Euro Filter was taken/adapted from the following sources ( https://github.com/hiukim/mind-ar-js/blob/master/src/libs/one-euro-filter.js, https://jaantollander.com/post/noise-filtering-using-one-euro-filter/#mjx-eqn%3A1).
-The component is compatible with latest version of A-Frame (1.4.2).
+The library(platform) is compatible with latest version of A-Frame (1.4.2).
 Tests with older versions of A-Frame were not perfomed yet.

 Example implementation of Simple AR is also given for Three.js and Babylon.js (see "other_frameworks" folder).